Tolga Örnek

-He studied at the Robert College and later at the Istanbul Technical University.
+He studied at Robert College and later at Istanbul Technical University.
 He received his MS in engineering from the University of Florida and his MA in Film and Video Production from American University.
 Since his Gallipoli documentary, he's moved into feature films by producing, directing and writing four feature films.
 He is also the director of Losers' Club, which is one of the highest grossing Turkish films ever produced.
 His film, Labyrinth, an action thriller, has received wide international acclaim and has been distributed worldwide.